coq/coq/doc/sphinx/language/core/inductive.rst

       Check list_ind.

-   Once again, the types of the constructor arguments and of the conclusion can be omitted:
+   Once again, the names of the constructor arguments and the type of the conclusion can be omitted:

    .. coqtop:: none